RHSResearchLLC/PicoEVB/Sample-Projects/Project-0/README.md

 Set the LED port pins to putput:
 `xdma_rw.exe user write 0x100c 0 0 0 0`

-Write all 0's to the LED port (LEDs are active low) `xdma_rw.exe user write 0x1008 255 255 255 255`
+Write all 1's to the LED port, to turn off the LEDs (LEDs are active low) `xdma_rw.exe user write 0x1008 255 255 255 255`